lending-llama/lending-llama-2022-05/extras/transcript.md

 * make code easier to understand, e.g. improve names, hide incidental details
 * make code easier to modify, e.g. establish technical properties such as immutability, remove duplication

 Of course, it depends on the point of view what is "observable" behavior and what isn’t.
+Your automated test suite should represent most of the behavior that you consider "observable" and intentional.
+When writing tests – esp. after the fact – beware of tests that specify _incidental_ behavior.

 Term [popularized](https://martinfowler.com/books/refactoring.html) by Martin Fowler.